Table of Contents

 |You are on a tight budget BUT have a picky eater||√|

 |You are worried about the contamination of commercial foods||√|

 |Your dog doesn’t consume enough water during the day||√|

 |Your dog has trouble feeling sated after eating dry dog food||√|

-|Your dog has higher protein requirements||√ (some semi-moist dog foods contain more protein than dry foods.)||You can also feed another variety of high protein dog food like kibble.|
+|Your dog has higher protein requirements||√ (some semi-moist dog foods contain more protein than dry foods.)||You can also feed another variety of high-protein dog food like kibble.|

-With everything mentioned above, and using this table, you should be able to decide whether semi-moist dog foods are the right choice for your pet.
+With everything mentioned above and using this table, you should be able to decide whether semi-moist dog foods are the right choice for your pet.